AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 We can also model how technologies work together, we can create user stories from our intentions, we can create a model of what the user interaction would be, a model of how we organised the files of an app or just model to explain the logic behind a method, such as a list of conditional statements.

+---

+----- Here is how I would write user stories. -----

 Here, I am defining user stories from our collective intention during the final project:

 [Link to the What Zen readme with User Stories](https://github.com/what-zen/what-zen-app)

+---

+----- Here is how I would learn a new tech environment. -----

 Then once this is created, we discussed the technology we are going to use, and one model helped to understand how pieces fit together, this model was found online [here](https://www.mongodb.com/blog/post/the-modern-application-stack-part-1-introducing-the-mean-stack).

 ![Mern-stack-model](readme_images/MERN-stack-model.png)

 This contributed to the collective decision to move towards less new technologies, using React as the Front End (Client Machine) and [Firebase](https://firebase.google.com/) for the whole Back End and the DataBase.

+---

+----- Here is how I would draw a wireframe to gather collective decisions. -----

 Then I drew a first wireframe, we started on a white board together and recorded digitally the most important part: